molgenis/molgenis-emx2/docs/cat_cohort-data-manager.md

 ### Staging areas for uploads

-The metadata of the cohort or of the data source is uploaded to what are called "staging areas" of the Data Catalogue.
+The variable metadata of the cohort or of the data source is uploaded to what are called "staging areas" of the Data Catalogue.
 You will need credentials to log in and upload metadata.
 LifeCycle, ATHLETE and LongITools use [*data-catalogue-staging*](https://data-catalogue-staging.molgeniscloud.org).
 ConcePTION uses [*emx2-conception*](https://emx2-conception.test.molgenis.org).